 The scenic cruise starts from Chongqing and ends in Yichang or the other way around.
 During the cruise, you can take excursions to explore lovely Buddhist grottoes, try the Chongqing hotpot and other spicy dishes or learn some of the tenets of Taoism at the ghost city of Fengdu.
 You'll be rewarded with the most scenic views at the Three Gorges of Qutang, Wu, and Xiling, where you'll be amazed by huge sheets of rock, jagged peaks and so on.
 And finally, prepare to marvel at the Three Gorges Dam, the world's longest dam (2,335 meters) as well as the largest hydroelectric power station.

 Most travelers to China would pay a short visit to giant pandas in Chengdu.
 Such cute creatures!
 Who would miss such an opportunity?
 For visitors who are really keen on giant pandas and want to have closer contact with them, I highly recommend taking part in the Giant Panda Volunteer Program which is provided by the three giant panda bases of Chengdu and can last from half a day to 2-3 weeks.
 The exact duration and activities can be customized based on the needs and interests of the participant.

-Volunteers will have the chance to work with keepers and researchers to take care of these lovely animals, which include watching films documenting giant pandas, cleaning and weighing fresh bamboos, feeding them and cleaning their enclosures, etc. Through all these activities, you may get a deeper understanding of China's most beloved animal.
-A few days' care for the giant pandas will certainly make it one of your most special and memorable experiences of the Middle Kingdom.
+Volunteers will have the chance to work with keepers and researchers to take care of these lovely animals, which includes watching films documenting giant pandas, cleaning and weighing fresh bamboo, feeding them and cleaning their enclosures, etc. Through all these activities, you may get a deeper understanding of China's most beloved animal.
+A few days' care for the giant pandas will certainly make it one of your most special and memorable experiences in the Middle Kingdom.
 You can learn more about the program from How to Be a Giant Panda Volunteer.

 A giant panda drinking water in the Chengdu Research Base of Giant Panda Breeding